a1expopov/spotifypoem/README.md

 And then tries to find a matching song title for each of the above-generated strings.
 It stops looking after requesting a maximum of 2 pages.
 The reason why I do this is because I try to get as close to the optimal solution as possible, which requires trying out all of the subcomponents of the query.
+Another thing worth mentioning, is that the script is sensitive to punctuation in the query; i.e., "hello!" in the query would not match a song title with the name "hello".

 Once the script discovers whether each of 1-6 has a matching song title, it then tries to return to the user as few song titles as possible.